-Choose an isolated place, not too near the house because evergreen oak can grow to be quite sizeable when fully mature.
+Choose an isolated place, not too near the house because this oak can grow to be quite sizeable when fully mature.
 It is, however, on the smaller side for oak.

 - Evergreen oak needs sun to develop well.

 - Evergreen oak is perfect for seaside gardens, because it can cope well with sea spray.

 - Follow the planting advice scrupulously and favor cool soil.

 Although evergreen oak growth is usually a slow grower, growth accelerates if planted in the appropriate manner and watered often.

 To really speed up its growth, just cut off flowers in spring and acorns after that, so that all the sap and nutrients are directed towards your evergreen oak’s growth.

 Pruning and caring for evergreen oak